vitaliirv/api-service-printer-django/README.md

 Problem.
 Let's imagine a chain of delivery restaurants "Pizza & Sushi", which has many points where orders are prepared for customers.
 Every customer wants to receive a receipt with their order containing detailed information about the order.
 The kitchen staff also want to receive a receipt, so that in the process of preparing and packing the order, they do not forget to put everything they need.

 This service solves this problem.
-It receives orders, generates receipts for cash register and kitchen printers.
+It receives information about the order, generates checks for the printers of the cash register and restaurant kitchen.

 ### Scheme of the service